-11.1.1 Vehicles Miles Traveled Per Dollar of GSP The number of miles New Jerseyans drive for each dollar created in the economy (Gross State Product) has not changed significantly over the last decade.
+11.1.1 Vehicles Miles Traveled Per Dollar of GSP The number of miles New Jerseyans drive for each dollar created in the economy (Gross State Product) has declined significantly since 2013.
 Vehicle Miles Travelled (VMT) per person annually is a proxy for the efficiency of the transportation system.
 The more miles we have to drive to accomplish daily tasks, the less efficient and more costly the system in economic, environmental and personal terms.
 Because VMT growth tracks population growth and economic performance (generally declining during recession) it is presented here in Figure 11.1.1.1 normalized for Gross State Product (GSP) in chained 2009 dollars.
 Figure 11.1.1.1 Annual Vehicle Miles Travelled per Person per Gross State Product